About me

 Areas of Specialty

 Through my work with adolescents and adults, I believe it is important to first establish an environment that is warm, accepting, and hopeful.
-I also serve as a guide and provide my clients with necessary information to help inform their decisions regarding treatment.
-Therefore, treatment is individualized and collaborative, and the client and I work together to identify therapeutic goals that align with their values.
+I also serve as a guide, providing clients with information to help them understand their unique experiences and make informed decisions about their treatment.
+Treatment is individualized and collaborative, as the client and I work together to identify therapeutic goals that align with their values.
+I feel truly honored to share space with clients as they open up about such personal and vulnerable parts of their lives.

-My training with anxiety-related disorders emphasized evidence-based clinical care, so my treatment approach tends to rely on cognitive behavioral therapy and acceptance and commitment therapy.
-I also incorporate mindfulness, self-compassion, and strategies from dialectical behavior therapy into treatment.
+My training with anxiety-related disorders during graduate school emphasized evidence-based clinical care, such as cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and dialectical behavior therapy (DBT).
+I also received training in various therapeutic approaches after graduation.
 Based on the client’s presenting problems and preferences, we decide which interventions will be most beneficial and proceed at their desired pace.

 Anxiety Disorders